tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 };
 {% endhighlight %}

-Being a purely functional programming novice, i that the state is never a structure member, but a template parameter, most unusual.
+Being a purely functional programming novice, i found the fact that the state is never a structure member, but a template parameter, most unusual.
 Our I/O brainfuck machine bundle is represented by the tuple `(machine state, input program, output list)`, and these all are template parameters.
 The member type `using` clauses of struct `io_bfm` are just comfortable *getters* to the machine state and the output.